 5. You can also click on a suspicious link to check if the content on that page is low quality.

 The other way to detect spam with the help of Ahrefs Site Explorer would be to check the Anchors report.
 Typically, if there are a lot of same irrelevant anchors, the links are spammy.
-From there, you can see the referring domains and, therefore, backlinks by hitting the Details button near the anchor under the question.
+From there, you can see the referring domains and backlinks by clicking to expand for details:

 Please note that it is strongly recommended to disavow spammy backlinks from Google Search Console.
 In order to do this, create a .txt file with all the unwanted referring domains in it (or simply export it from Ahrefs Dashboard).
 When the file is ready, submit it to the Disavow Tool within Google Search Console.